 BIODIVERSITY

-This page outlines concerns about loss of habitat and loss of biodiversity that will be the result of expanding quarrying into the Lucklawhill Local Wildlife Site.
+This page outlines concerns about loss of habitat and loss of biodiversity that will be the result of expanding quarrying into the Lucklawhill Local Wildlife Site (renamed as a Local Nature Conservation Site (LNCS) in 2024).
 Our local habitats have already been designated as special by Fife Council when the Local Wildlife Site was notified in 1998.
 Part of the Local Wildlife Site has already been lost to the expansion of quarrying.

 THE LINKS BETWEEN GEOLOGY, SOILS, PLANTS + ANIMALS